 5. Buying Links

 SEO takes time.
-It takes somewhere from six months to a year before you can see some traction.
+Whether you do your SEO in-house, or go with professional SEO services, it takes somewhere from six months to a year before you can see some traction.
 If you are not patient enough, SEO might not be for you.
 You are better off looking at other alternatives such as pay-per-click advertising, which can deliver results much quicker.

 Sadly, most SEOs don’t like to wait and they take shortcuts.
 These shortcuts land them into hot waters instead of giving them quick wins.
 One of the best examples of this is buying links.
 Yes, buying tons of backlinks can give your website a sudden boost but it is almost impossible to maintain the gains over time.